 Workplace challenges and conflicts tend to occur at two different levels: organization and individual.
 At the organizational level, structural frameworks are typically the nexus.
 This includes the organizational structure, policies and procedures, and resource allocation.
 At the individual level, human factors come into play—including those around political, symbolic, and human resource frameworks, aptitude and attitude.

 Our executive coaches take a holistic approach.
 Core techniques identify whether the challenge is due to resources, aptitude, or attitude.
 For those that revolve around resources, the outcome is shaped by organizational decisions or parameters.
 Aptitude, while at the control of the individual, often takes the form of training opportunities.

 The greatest impacts in an executive coaching setting revolve around attitude.
 Through a series of conversations, inquiries, and exercises, the coach assists the client in their self-discovery process as it pertains to their professional development.

-The management process pieces will be presented during each session.
+The management process pieces are presented each day.
 The faculty draws on public and private sector experience to promote best practices and identify research findings.
 The emphasis is on the discussion, practice and application of skills important to effective management and leadership.
 The sessions are highly interactive and include the following:

 The LSMI curriculum is designed for both senior legislative staff members plus those on their way to such positions.
-The curriculum is demanding and the admissions committee (USC, Sacramento State directors and NCSL co-directors) seeks senior and up-and-coming staffers who can benefit most from a challenging practical and academic experience.
+The curriculum is demanding and the admissions committee (the USC, Sacramento State Directors and NCSL director) seeks senior and up-and-coming staffers who can benefit most from a challenging practical and academic experience.
 Acceptance into the program is competitive.